 As part of the global virtual conference Peace Corps Connect 2021, Women of Peace Corps Legacy presented awards to three outstanding leaders in the Peace Corps community.
 Nancy Kelly and Amy Maglio were each honored with the Deborah Harding Women of Achievement Award.
-And Estee Katkoff was presented with the Kate Raftery Emerging Leader Award.
+And Estee Katcoff was presented with the Kate Raftery Emerging Leader Award.

 The awards were presented by Kathleen Corey, president of Women of Peace Corps Legacy, on September 23 at the Peace Corps Connect conference.
-WPCL is an affiliate group of Natioanal Peace Corps Association and is part of a vibrant community that includes more than 180 affiliate groups focused on regions in the U.S., on countries where Volunteers have served, and around causes that matter to the Peace Corps community.
+WPCL is an affiliate group of National Peace Corps Association and is part of a vibrant community that includes more than 180 affiliate groups focused on regions in the U.S., on countries where Volunteers have served, and around causes that matter to the Peace Corps community.